yws-coder123/trae-memory-bank/README.md

 This strategic loading prevents context window overflow while ensuring the AI has access to all knowledge.

-### 3. Consistent Workflow Enforcement
+### 3. Adaptive Workflow Enforcement

-The system enforces a consistent 6-step workflow for every task, with built-in verification at each stage:

-1. **INITIALIZATION** - Establish context and project understanding
-2. **DOCUMENTATION SETUP** - Update memory with new requirements
-3. **TASK PLANNING** - Create a structured plan with checkpoints
-4. **IMPLEMENTATION** - Execute with continuous documentation
-5. **REFLECTION** - Capture learnings systematically
-6. **ARCHIVING** - Store completed work for future reference
+The system scales its workflow process based on task complexity:

+- **Level 1: Quick Bug Fix** - Streamlined process for simple errors and minor issues
+- **Level 2: Simple Enhancement** - Basic process for small features and improvements
+- **Level 3: Intermediate Feature** - Standard process for complete features
+- **Level 4: Complex System** - Comprehensive process for major architectural changes

+Each level provides appropriate documentation rigor and process structure to match the task requirements.

 ## The Benefits: A Truly Persistent AI Partner